Jafin-Khan/SE-assignment2/README.md

 *	git rebase main

 # Troubleshooting Guide
-# Challenges and Resolving:
+# Challenges and solution:
-#	Merge Conflicts:
+# 1. Merge Conflicts:
 * Challenge: Conflicts occurred when merging feature-2 into main due to modifications on the same line.
 * Solution: I manually resolved conflicts by editing the file, testing the final version, and committing the resolved changes.
+# 2. Understanding Pull Requests:
+*	Challenge: Initially, I was unsure how to request a code review before merging.
+*	Solution: I explored GitHub’s documentation and followed best practices by assigning reviewers and addressing feedback before merging

 # Issue & Solution
 * Git is not recognized:	Ensure Git is installed and added to system PATH